About

 Student Researcher: James Hughes

 Project Description: Equinus is an ankle dysfunction that limits the dorsiflexion at the ankle joint.
 Equinus can express itself through many painful symptoms such as Metatarsalgia, Posterior tibial tendon insufficiency, Plantar fasciitis, and Stress fractures.
-Current literature is limited in explaining how plantar pressure is associated with painful symptoms in patients with equinus.
-The ABLE lab at the UTRGV SOPM is investigating the plantar pressures distribution in patients with equinus experiencing different symptoms of pain and how conservative treatments such as proper shoe gear, orthotics, and ankle-foot orthoses may relieve plantar pressures.
+Current literature is limited in explaining how plantar pressure is associated with painful symptoms in patients with Equinus.
+The ABLE lab at the UTRGV SOPM is investigating the plantar pressure distribution in patients with Equinus experiencing different symptoms of pain and how conservative treatments such as proper shoe gear, orthotics, and ankle-foot orthoses may relieve plantar pressures.

 Biomechanics Faculty: Dr. Hafizur Rahman